 Efficacy is, in theory, why people would take supplements.
 People want to take supplements that work, and they want to find alternative strategies to supplement their diet and manage their health.

-We know that some traditional medicines are highly effective, from years of historical understanding of their uses.
-In some countries like China and India, these traditional medicines are much more highly regulated than they are in the US, and are often prescribed by a practitioner of traditional medicine rather than purchased over-the-counter.
+We know that some traditional medicines are highly effective from years of historical understanding of their uses.
+In some countries like China and India, these traditional medicines are much more highly regulated than they are in the US, and are often prescribed by a practitioner of traditional medicine who understands their use and how they might interact with other medications, rather than purchased over-the-counter.

-I would certainly be in favor of adopting this model in the US, since we seem to have differentiated between traditional and allopathic medicine in such a way that we regard traditional medicine and supplementation as a harmless way to take health into our own hands, rather than the origin of many effective modern treatments.
+I would certainly be in favor of adopting this model in the US.
+We seem to have differentiated between traditional and allopathic medicine in such a way that we regard traditional medicine and supplementation as a harmless way to take health into our own hands, which it is decidedly not.

 A review (where researchers compile and analyze previously-completed studies to find trends and more broad data) of 63 different studies in Western countries evaluated the clinical outcomes of nutritional supplements.
-In 45 of these studies, there were no benefits.
-Unfortunately, 10 had potentially harmful outcomes, and 4 had harmful outcomes with increased risk of cancer/cancer-related-death, as well as an increased risk of fracture.
+In 45 of these studies, there were no benefits to the nutritional supplement.
+10 had potentially harmful outcomes, and 4 had harmful outcomes with an increased risk of cancer or cancer-related death, as well as an increased risk of fracture.